Malharhak/Startup-Test/README.md

 ##Project Management

-* Do you have [Project Managers](#project-managers) whose top priority is maintaining high productivity for the others by cleaning, sorting and prioritizing tasks for them?
 * Do you have a bug database?
 * Do you let members of the team participate in planning and estimating the tasks?
 * Do you collect enough data and user feedback to know what is really important to work on, instead of relying on opinion?